akkadotnet/akka.net/docs/articles/actors/untyped-actor-api.md

 ```

 ## Stash
 The `IWithUnboundedStash` interface enables an actor to temporarily stash away messages that can not or should not be handled using the actor's current behavior.
 Upon changing the actor's message handler, i.e., right before invoking `Context.BecomeStacked()` or `Context.UnbecomeStacked()`;, all stashed messages can be "un-stashed", thereby prepending them to the actor's mailbox.
 This way, the stashed messages can be processed in the same order as they have been received originally.
-An actor that implements `IWithUnboundedStash` will automatically get a deque-based mailbox.
+An actor that implements `IWithUnboundedStash` will automatically get a dequeue-based mailbox.

 Here is an example of the `IWithUnboundedStash` interface in action:
 ```csharp